Leica X Typ 113 vs X1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X (Typ 113) and Leica X1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the X1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X1 was succeeded by the Leica X2.
+Both the X Typ 113 and the X1 have been discontinued, but can regularly be found used on eBay.
+The X1 was replaced by the Leica X2, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what is the bottom line?
 Is there a clear favorite between the Leica X Typ 113 and the Leica X1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Leica X (Typ 113):

 - More detail: Offers more megapixels (16.1 vs 12.2MP) with a 15% higher linear resolution.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - More framing options: Can be equipped with a hotshoe-mounted accessory-viewfinder.